• Skip to main content

 Citizens, your beloved epicurean apostle of all culinary delights is currently holding court in San Diego, enjoying the magic of Comic-Con!

-This annual gathering of 130,000 fervent souls immersed in all things fantasy, sci-fi and animated is an over the top celebration, as you can see in my picture below!
+This annual gathering of 130,000 fervent souls immersed in all things fantasy, sci-fi and animated is an over the top celebration, as you can see in My cosplay picture below!

 Comic-Con 2016